JUNE EVENTS

 • The Silver Dollar Showroom in the Wort Hotel hosts live music every Tuesday, Thursday, Friday and Saturday night.
 The Wort's sister bar, The Million Dollar Cowboy Bar, has music every Monday-Saturday night.

-• Free dance lessons at the Million Dollar Cowboy Bar on Thursdays from 7 - 8:30 p.m.
+• Free swing dance lessons at the Million Dollar Cowboy Bar on Thursdays from 7 - 8:30 p.m.

-Snow King Mountain’s new, state-of-the-art Observatory and Planetarium — the only observatory on a North American ski area — allows you to stargaze and check out the skies day and night.
+• Snow King Mountain’s state-of-the-art Observatory and Planetarium — the only observatory on a North American ski area — allows you to stargaze and check out the skies day and night.
 A rooftop observation deck allows portable telescopes to be set up for additional viewing during astronomical events.
 Planetarium shows rotate throughout the day along with programming at the solar telescope, science on a sphere exhibit, and in the immersive private theater.

 • Open mic at Cowboy Coffee at 7 p.m. on the first Thursday night of the month